SpooktoberFest/Dattatypes/DevNotes.md

 # To do:

 Now:
+- Figure out what _den should be
+- Figure out how to deal with max and min values for _num
-- Double check Unit
+- Double & triple check Unit
-- Begin complex numbers
+- Test with std::complex

 ----

 Soon:
-- Begin unit complex numbers

 ----